 I know a lot of sanghas will have you walk slowly in a circle during retreat.
 I personally find that to be a very difficult and uninspiring walking experience and it made me resist walking meditation for years!
 The walking meditation we teach on Mind Oasis is very different and can be done in small spaces or out on a hiking trail.

-On the 17th of July, join Joseph Schwartz, a movement master, as he offers a 3-hour Walking Meditation Master Class.
+On the 19th of February join Joseph Schwartz, a movement master, as he offers a 2-hour Walking Meditation Master Class.
 Beyond a potent walking meditation practice, he will couple the offering with sitting, standing, and lying down.
 All four modes are helpful tools to have in your meditation toolbox.
 You may even go from a meditation dabbler to an inspired practitioner!